Sunday, September 11, 2016

 8:30 a.m. to 5:00 p.m.

 with Deborah Niemann & Michael Boehle

 at Antiquity Oaks Farm

-8:30We'll start out in the barn with milking goats, then head into the kitchen to start making mozzarella, chevre, queso blanco, yogurt, and buttermilk.
+8:30We'll start out in the barn with milking goats, then head into the kitchen to make mozzarella.
 We'll also talk about how to make hard cheeses such as cheddar and parmesan.

-3:00If you want milk, the does have to give birth, so we'll talk about breeding and kidding: pros and cons of pen breeding vs hand breeding, what's normal in birth and when to intervene, as well as benefits of dam raising vs raising kids on a bottle.
+1:30If you want milk, the does have to give birth, so we'll talk about breeding and kidding: pros and cons of pen breeding vs hand breeding, what's normal in birth and when to intervene, as well as benefits of dam raising vs raising kids on a bottle.
 We'll also talk about disbudding and castrating male kids, and if any kids are in need of either procedure, we'll also do a live demonstration.